tommyp1ckles/Sushi/README.md

 /src/stackblur.js to Sushi root and open example.html as well as marvel at the speed of flozz's linear time guassian blur implementation.

+## Future work.
+Perhaps use a DCT to make the image smaller.